up202208425/RCOM_TP2/Part 2 Experiments/Exp2.md

 ### How to configure bridgeY0?

+Bridge20 was configured to serve as a link between the computers Tux23 and Tux24, forming a subnet.
+We removed the default configurations and connections that the switch implemented when linking the computers and configured new ports/connections for each of the computers.

 ### How many broadcast domains are there?
 How can you conclude it from the logs?

+There are two broadcast domains because two bridges are implemented.
+Analyzing the logs, we can see that the ping from Tux23 received a reply from Tux24 but not from Tux22, as they are on two different bridges.